DestinyW/cs110-final-project-spr18/README.md

 ![](charts/FailOld.png?raw=true)

 ##### 2.4.2 Success
 If the player still has health at the end of the time limit they are shown a screen that says “Good job!”.
 There are 2 buttons: "Menu" which returns the player to the Main Menu and "Again" which starts the game again.
+The top 5 scores are displayed, and can only be updated if the player wins.
+If the player got a high score but ran out of health it does not count toawrds the scoreboard.

 Original GUI Concept